 - 2. It must adopt written procedures such as by-laws, or a constitution which provides for the election of residents to the governing board by the voting membership of the residents residing in public housing, on a regular basis but at least once every three (3) years.
 24 CFR §964.115(b).
 The written procedures must provide for the recall of the resident board by the voting membership.
 Id.
-These provisions shall allow for a petition or other expression of the voting membership's desire for a recall election, and set the number of percentage of voting membership ("threshold") who must be in agreement in order to hold a recall election.
+These provisions shall allow for a petition or other expression of the voting membership's desire for a recall election, and set the number of percentage of voting membership is desire for a recall election, and set the number of percentage of voting membership ("threshold") who must be in agreement in order to hold a recall election.
 Id.
 This threshold shall not be less than 10 percent of the voting membership.
 Id. - 3.
 It must have a democratically elected governing board that is elected by the voting membership.
 24 CFR §964.115(c).
 At a minimum, the governing board should consist of five (5) elected board members Id. - 4.
 The voting membership must consist of heads of households (any age) and other residents at least 18 years of age or older and whose name appears on a lease for the unit in the public housing community that the resident council represents 24 CFR §964.115(c). - M. "USCA" The United States Code Annotated.